cowlinn/GovTech-Take-Home/README.md

         - No login credentials

 ### Assumptions
 - For both text inputs, the input sizes are exactly 12 teams, 30 round robin matches.
-You can enter anything more or less
+You can't enter anything more or less

 - There must be exactly 6 teams from each group.